OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Emote_System.md

 ## Overview

+**Game Rule Summary**: Emotes let you express emotions and actions through animated gestures that other players can see.
+You can wave, bow, dance, cheer, and perform many other animations to communicate without words.
+Some emotes can be targeted at specific players, while others just show your character performing the action.
+When you're mounted on a horse, you get access to special horse emotes like making your mount rear or graze.
+Emotes are a fun way to roleplay and interact socially with other players.

 The emote system allows players to express emotions and actions through animated gestures.
 Emotes include both simple animations and horse-specific emotes for mounted players.

 ## Core Mechanics

 ### Basic Emote System

+**Game Rule Summary**: Emotes work by typing slash commands like `/wave` or `/bow`, and your character will perform the animation.
+If you target another player first, some emotes will be directed specifically at them, like bowing to someone or pointing at them.
+Other players near you will see the animation and might get a text message describing what you're doing.

 #### Command Structure
 - **Format**: `/emote_name` or through emote menu